We also offer wedding beauty services in Whistler, BC. Find out more at Whistler Wedding Make-up

 Many flowers naturally change colour as they preserve and dry and will continue to evolve slowly over time.
 Some go darker, others lighter and some will acquire a sepia tone.
 This all depends on the type of flower and how fresh they are when we receive them.
 We don't use any artificial colour enhancers on your flowers as we want them to remain intact long term.

-Are there flowers I should include in my wedding bouquet, if I want it pressed?
+Are there certain flowers I should include in my wedding bouquet, if I want it pressed?

-Certain types of flowers do press and dry better than others.
-We advise speaking with your florist and mentioning that you would like to press your flowers after your event.
-Check out our Frames page for more information on flower selection and this Pinterest page link, showing flowers that press really well.
+Certain types of flowers will press and dry better than others.
+We advise speaking with your florist and mentioning that you would like to press your flowers after your event so they can bear this in mind when creating your bouquet.
+Check out our Frames page for more information on flower selection and this Pinterest page link, showing flowers that we find press really well.

 What frame sizes are available?

-We usually suggest 13” x 16” or 16" x 20" for wedding flowers, however it usually depends on how many flowers are available from your bouquet.
-We have the following frame sizes available in double glass:
+We usually suggest 13” x 16” or 16" x 20" for wedding bouquet flowers, however it usually depends on how many flowers are available from your bouquet.
+We have the following frame sizes and colours available in stock:

 Can I choose my design style?